ReganWalsh/info303project/README.md

 ![forthebadge](https://img.shields.io/badge/uses-Apache%20Camel-blue.svg?style=for-the-badge)

 # *INFO303 Semester Project*
 This project was created during a semester for my Enterprise Information Systems Infrastructure paper (INFO303) it uses various technologies such as Java RMI, Jooby, REST web services, AJAX and Apache Camel.
-Together they integrate with an external API (Vend) which allows a customer to create an account and a sale for a makeshift company. **_Note: This application is just as a reference as access to student e-mail and Vend API have been retracted._**
+Together they integrate with an external API (Vend) which allows a customer to create an account and a sale to be processed for a makeshift company. **_Note: This application is just as a reference as access to student e-mail and Vend API have been retracted._**
 <br>
 <br>
-The main functionality of this program allows a **customer to create an account** and also provides the ability for a **customer to create a sale**.
+The main functionality of this program allows a **customer to create an account** and also provides the ability for a **sale to be processed**.
 <br>
 <br>
 **Customer Creates Account** -